Scroll Saw Blades

 Brands of Scroll Saw Blades and Where Can I Get Them?

 When I first began the scroll saw hobby, I only used blades from a handful of manufacturers.
-It was not until much later that I discovered there are many more brands of scroll saw blades available than I had originally thought.
+It was not until much later that I discovered there were many more brands of scroll saw blades available than I had originally thought.

 In the link below I have listed all of the brands of scroll saw blades I could find.
 This list includes the website of the manufacturer if available and also where you can purchase that brand.